coq/opam/POLICY.md

 ### 2.3 Updating to a new version of a package already there

  1. The new version must satisfy all the requirements above
- 1. The transition from the old to the new version must be eased by a transition strategy (a document helping a user to perform the switch)
  1. All packages in the repository depending on the old version must be ported to the new version and enter the repository at the same time.
 These requirements apply, recursively, to these packages.
+ 1. The transition from the old to the new version must be eased by a transition strategy (a document helping a user to perform the switch: e.g. documenting all renamings).
+If such a document is impossible to be written, then it is a sign the update is going to break too many things.
  1. The old version stays there

 ### 2.4 Going from stable-$VERSION to stable-$VERSION+1